 Anger is a complex emotion that can arise from a number of underlying issues.
 Anger is often a reaction to not understanding or not being able to communicate these underlying issues.
 It can be caused by

-- Childhood wounds – often anger is a signal that a childhood wound / trauma has been triggered.
-If we were abused (physically, emotionally, sexually, psychologically) by someone as a child, people or situations that trigger unresolved memories of the early abuse can cause an intense feeling of anger.
-This is a sign that old issues are still unresolved.
+If someone abused you (physically, emotionally, sexually, psychologically) as a child, people or situations that trigger unresolved memories of the early abuse can cause an intense feeling of anger.
+This is a sign you might need to do some work around old issues

 Trying to process anger, whilst in the middle of it is extremely difficult.
 It is easier to do it after you have calmed down but the more often you try process what is underlying the anger, the easier it will become to deal with it.